1millionwomentotech/toolkitten/summer-of-code/week-11/day-4.md

 using UnityEditor;
 #endif
 public class ExportAssets : MonoBehaviour {
-	#if UNITY_EDITOR // dont need this if the script is inside the "Editor" folder
+	#if UNITY_EDITOR // you don't need this if the script is inside the "Editor" folder
 	[MenuItem("Example/Build Asset Bundles")] // We need to add this to the menu. static void BuildABs()
 	{